LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/studio/_index.md

 ### Calculations

-1. Determine a cutoff for constituting a high sale amount.
+1. Determine a cutoff value for constituting a high sale amount.

-   - Use your discretion from what you observe in your vizzes.
+   Use your discretion from what you observe in your vizzes.
-   - Use a basic calculation to create a new field indicating your measure for high sales.
+      - Then, use a basic calculation to create a new field indicating your measure for high sales.

-      -  Use this field in a new chart to display which stores return higher sales than others.
+        Use this field in a new chart to display which stores return higher sales than others.

 1. TarMart wants to know which of the stores included in this dataset have contributed the most to overall sales in the company.